You’ve probably heard of our friends over at Art Connection Studio.

 Does Arnaldo have any exciting pieces or art projects planned for 2017?

 Arnaldo prefers to make works without a conceptual grand scheme.
 He doesn’t look to the future and say he would like to create a series of work based on such and such.
 Each piece though related to a previous group by technique or content is a cherished and unique aesthetic entity.
 He loves all of his work the way one might love all of one’s children.
 He is also not shy about finding homes for them.
 It gives him great pleasure to sell a work to someone who has also fallen in love with one of his pieces.
+Many artists love to see their work go to the homes of people that will appreciate them.
+If you’ve ever seen an image online of a piece that you love, use an Art image search and it should tell you who the artist is.
+I’m sure the artist would be ecstatic at your custom.
 The direction Arnaldo will take his creative work is unexplored territory, unknown terrain, and as an artist, I await with great anticipation for what he discovers for himself and for all of us in the studio.

 One area that has not been fully explored is Arnaldo’s photography.
 Over the years with us he has shown a proclivity to capturing beautiful and intriguing images in this medium.
 This is something we would discuss with him as a possible project, an exhibit of his photographic images vs. their representation as painting.
 We may suggest a structure of method, and he will pour his creative energy and vision into it.